Pacific Northwest Winemakers Worry Wildfire Smoke Could Ruin Harvest

 Oberholster says just 30 minutes of exposure to heavy smoke can impart smoke taint to grapes at certain times of the ripening cycle.

-Farm workers also struggling
+Farmworkers also struggling

 And vineyards aren't the only agriculture producers concerned about the smoke.
 The harsh working environment has also given farmers pause.